 You have two years in which to file a lawsuit for personal injury, such as a broken bone or whiplash, per section 5/13-202 of the Illinois Code of Civil Procedure.
 And if your claim is only for the damage to your car, such as a broken window or a dented bumper, you have five years in which to file a personal property damage lawsuit (section 5/13-205 of the Illinois Code of Civil Procedure).

-Trials are tough -- tough on plaintiffs, tough on defendants, tough on witnesses.
 While it may be tempting to avoid the time and expense of a trial, trials are the way that Illinois insures that injured parties are compensated for their losses.
 Insurance companies may try to offer you significantly less money that a jury would award you.
-If you were injured in a car accident in Illinois and are looking to settle your claim, get a free claim review from an Illinois attorney experienced with obtaining fair and just settlements.
+If you were injured in a car accident in Illinois and are looking to settle your claim, get in touch with an Illinois accident attorney experienced with obtaining fair and just settlements.

 Contact a qualified attorney.